nechar/Angular-Laravel/readme.md

 ### Key features

+ * Step by step setup guide (Inculding some useful hints)
  * Non destructive Authentication in Laravel
  * Non destructive TS-Lint in Angular
  * Angular Version 4.3
  * Laravel Version 5.5
+ * Video tutorial available on youtube on how this project was created.
+So you know what exactly you need to modify in order to meet your project requirements.
  * Easy to setup
  * Laravel and Angular project seperated (Moduled)
  * Backend developer and frontend can work completely isolated from each other.
+ * Works with any angular theme from themeforest.

 ### Setup Angular Project: